If you want to learn how to make homemade marshmallows, this is a great recipe for you!

 - 200 g granulated sugar

-- 1 tablespoon gelatin unflavored
+- 1 tablespoon gelatin powder (unflavored

 - ½ cup hot water

-- ¼ vanilla essence
+- ¼ vanilla extract

-- Coloring optional
+- Coloring (optional

 Tossing:

-- 50 g icing sugar
+- 50 g powdered sugar

-- 15 g corn flour
+- 15 g cornstarch

 Instructions